-Use these free printable books to practice beginning sounds, to introduce rhyming words and reinforce sight words.
+Use these free printable books to practice beginning sounds, introduce rhyming words, and reinforce sight words.
 Interactive rhyming books are a great addition to your classroom library.

 Today I have a free printable rhyming activity for you.
 I sell a set of interactive rhyming books in my store.
 This -at word family book is part of the set, but you can get it here for free.
 The free printable includes interactive rhyming books in both full color and black and white.

 I have included a few affiliate links at the bottom of this post for your shopping convenience.
-If you purchase something from link, there will be no additional cost to you, but a small portion of your purchase will be used towards the cost of maintaining this website
+If you purchase something from a link, there will be no additional cost to you, but a small portion of your purchase will be used towards the cost of maintaining this website.

 How to Assemble the Interactive Books